DS4PS/cpp-523-fall-2019/index.md

 - Stock, J. H., &amp; Watson, M. W. (2007). _Introduction to Econometrics._
 - Wooldridge, J. M. (2015). _Introductory Econometrics: A Modern Approach_.
 Nelson Education.

 In addition to the required textbooks, the instructor will supplement the assigned unit readings with various journal articles, policy reports, or other related material.
-These will be made available in the course shell in Blackboard.
+These will be made available in the course shell.

 ## C.  Course Grading System for Assigned Work, including Final Exam:

 Your grade will be based on your performance in the following areas:

-- ··Short graded quizzes after each lecture
+- Short assessments of lectures
-- ··Seven weekly labs
+- Weekly labs
-- ··Final exam
+- Final exam

 Letter grades comport with a traditional set of intervals (100 – 98% = A+, 97 – 94% = A, 93 – 90% = A-,  89 – 87% = B+, 86 – 84% = B, 83 – 80% = B-,etc.).
 The assigned work for the term comes in the form of four elements, described below: